Avoid Dehydration This Summer: Your Digestive Tract Will Thank You!

 dehydration this summer heading for blog

 Summer is here and there is a lot to do when the weather is this beautiful outside, family picnics, enjoying the beach, endless hours on the golf course, or even spending time in your backyard enjoying a barbeque.
 But unfortunately, too much fun in the sun can be dangerous to your body.
-Excessive heat exposure can cause dehydration, which in turn can wreak havoc on your digestive system.
+Excessive heat exposure can cause dehydration, which can wreak havoc on your digestive system.

 Some of the effects dehydration can have on your digestive tract include: